x807x/osm-api/README.md

 # OpenStreetMap API Rust Binding

 A Rust binding for the [OpenStreetMap API](https://wiki.openstreetmap.org/wiki/API#REST_specifications_for_the_editing_API) that allows you to interact with OpenStreetMap data programmatically.
 This crate aims to provide a simple and efficient way to access and manipulate OSM data in your Rust projects.
-**NOTE: This project is still on erly stages of development, and many function are not yet implemented.
+**NOTE: This project is still on early stages of development, and many function are not yet implemented.
 If you interested in contributing, please feel free to do so.**

 ## Features